 To use 232key, you’ll need a scale with a RS-232 interface (aka. serial port, COM port, EIA-232) or an interface which appears as a (virtual) COM port when the scale is connected to your PC.
 This is the case for many (but not all) scales with a USB interface and for scales which support the Bluetooth Serial Port Profile.

 Your scale or balance also has to send the weight in ASCII format.
-The weight has to be the first numeric value sent* and it should only be sent once (after you’ve pressed a key on the scale), not continuously.
+Ideally, the weight should be the first numeric value sent and it should only be sent once (after you’ve pressed a key on the scale or on stability), not continuously.

-The vast majority of scales and balances available on the market today fulfills these requirements.
-Just to give you a few examples, you should be able to use 232key with most or all scales and balances made by A&D (RS-232 only), Adam Equipment (RS-232 and USB), Ohaus** (RS-232 and USB), Kern**, MyWeigh (RS-232 only) and other well-known brands.
+The vast majority of scales and balances available on the market today fulfill these requirements.
+To give you a few examples, you should be able to use 232key with most or all scales and balances made by A&D, Mettler-Toledo, Ohaus, Sartorius and other well-known brands.
 New device profiles are constantly added!

 Finally, an easy way to transfer data from your scale to your PC

 We designed 232key to make your life easier.
 No complicated configuration is required.
-If your scale manufacturer or model is included in the list of predefined devices, you don’t even have to manually enter the interface parameters: Simply select your scale and click on “Default” to load the settings.
+If your scale manufacturer or model is included in the list of predefined devices, you don’t even have to manually enter the interface parameters: Simply select your scale and click on Set defaults to load the settings.

-Not sure which COM port you scale is connected to?
-Press the “Auto” button and 232key will try to detect the port automatically (works with all devices which have some sort of hardware handshaking functionality, e.g. scales and balances made by A&D and MyWeigh’s popular HD series).
+Not sure which COM port your scale is connected to?
+Press the “Auto” button and 232key will try to detect the port automatically (works with devices which have some sort of hardware handshaking functionality, e.g. scales and balances made by A&D or Sartorius).

 Do you know which decimal separator (point or comma) your scale is using?
 Why should you!
 232key understands both input formats and lets you choose which output format you want.

-Update May 2018: Write the weight to a file
+Do you prefer to write the weight to a file instead?

 232key is a great solution for sending the weight from your scale to an application running on your PC (as simulated keystrokes).
-In some cases, however, it makes more sense to record the weight to a file which is later opened in Excel (or other applications).
+In some cases, however, it makes more sense to record the weight to a file which is opened later (e.g. in Excel).

 This is particularly true for unattended data logging applications running over long periods of time.
-Another example are applications with high data rates (several weight values per second) which would overwhelm a virtual keyboard wedge like 232key.
+Another example are applications with high data rates (several weight values per second) which would overwhelm your PC when sent as keyboard inputs.